mwganson/fcbmpimport/README.md

 <h3 id='Various Options Boxes'>Various Options Boxes</h3>

-<h4 id='Scale Factor'>Scale Factor</h4>

-Below the image preview panel is a group of line edit widgets that can be used to set various options and preferences, including scaling and offsets.
-The scale factor edit box is used to set the scale of the FreeCAD object created to represent the image in FreeCAD.
-By default, each pixel is 1mm x 1mm x 1mm for solid, extruded, and mesh import types, and 1mm x 1mm for wire, face, and sketch import types.
-The value entered as the scale factor will be multiplied against those default 1mm values (except for part height), and used to size the object(s).
-As an example, if you wish each pixel to be 3.5mm x 3.5mm x 3.5mm you would simply enter 3.5 into the scale factor edit box (or 3,5 depending on your locale) and 3.5 in the part height edit box.
-(Note: part height is only applicable to mesh, solid, and extruded import types.)

-But usually the desired scaling will be for the entire image or for some subset of that image rather than per pixel.
-For example, you might wish to engrave this butterfly into a 6 inch x 6 inch plaque.
-Assuming you are content with the white background as a border or margin, the way to go about scaling this particular image would be to enter this into the scale factor edit box:

-(6 * inches) / width

-Notice a few things here.
-First of all, we can enter mathematical expressions into these edit boxes.
+Below the image preview panel is a group of line edit widgets that can be used to set various options and preferences, including scaling and offsets, etc..
+In addition to being able to enter numerical values into these boxes we can also enter various mathematical expressions.
 Secondly, we can access some useful mathematical constants (the constant value "inches" = 25.4).
 Thirdly, we can access some global variables being kept in macro memory, in this case width, which refers to the width of the currently previewed image.
-Upon pressing Enter (or leaving the box) the above "(6 * inches) / width" gets replaced with 0.762, which is the numerical evaluation of that expression.
-Note: if you select a different size image to preview after doing this, the value in the scale factor edit box DOES NOT CHANGE.
-There is no permanent reference to "width" being created.
-The current value for "width" is used, and then immediately discarded.
-It is equivalent to simply entering 0.762 into the box in the first place.
+Upon pressing Enter (or leaving the box) the above mathematical expression gets replaced with a numerical value, which is the numerical evaluation of that expression.

 <h4 id='ebf'>Edit Box Features</h4>
+<h5 id='Operators'>Operators</h5>
 The following operators are supported within the Various Options edit boxes:
 <ul>
   <li>+ - Plus sign can be used in the usual way, e.g. 3 + 2 (produces 5)</li>